-The Committee has reviewed and discussed with management the Compensation Discussion and Analysis for fiscal 2021.
-Based on such review and discussions, the Committee recommended to the Board, and the Board has approved, that the Compensation Discussion and Analysis be included in Cohu's proxy statement for its 2022 Annual Meeting of Stockholders.
+The Committee has reviewed and discussed with management the Compensation Discussion and Analysis for 2023.
+Based on such review and discussions, the Committee recommended to the Board, and the Board has approved, that the Compensation Discussion and Analysis be included in Cohu's proxy statement for its 2024 Annual Meeting of Stockholders.